-Why e-invoicing is vital for the office of the future
+Sustainable invoicing: Why it's vital for the office of the future

 E-invoicing has many benefits for both suppliers and buyers - it’s also environmentally friendly.
-This article focuses on how E-invoicing is replacing paper invoicing for the better, ensuring that the offices of today continue to evolve for a sustainable future.
+As businesses across the world commit to improved sustainability pledges following discussions around environmental concerns at COP26, this article focuses on how E-invoicing is replacing paper invoicing for the better, ensuring that the offices of today continue to evolve for a sustainable future.

 E-invoicing: an innovative solution